Xilinx/Vitis_Libraries/README.md

 ### Dependencies

-The XF FinTech library also needs the XF RNG and XF BLAS libraries; these should be cloned or unpacked at the same directory level as the XF FinTech library.
+The Vitis Quantitative Finance Library also needs the XF RNG and XF BLAS libraries; these should be cloned or unpacked at the same directory level as the Vitis Quantitative Finance library.

 ### PCIE Accelerator Card